andreasphil/design-system/README.md

 ## Credits

-Apart from the open source packages listed in [package.json](package.json), Fine uses:
+Apart from the open source packages listed in [package.json](package.json), this package uses:

 - Icons from [Lucide](https://lucide.dev/)
 - Favicons generated with [IconKitchen](https://icon.kitchen/)